 Please remember it’s not your job to manage other people’s opinions or be a people-pleaser.

-It’s your job to follow your heart and do what is right for you, even if that means losing or unintentionally hurting people (which can happen when you take a stand and set clear boundaries).
+It’s your job to follow your heart and do what is right for you and your family, even if it means losing or unintentionally upsetting or hurting people by setting clear boundaries.

-If you stay focused on making positive life changes, soon those hardships will become triumphs.
+If you stay focused on making positive changes, soon those hardships will transform into triumphs.